heesungjang/joseph-jang-md/posts/redux-observable-provider.md

 }
 ```

 The `subscribe` function returns an unsubscribe function that remembers which observer to remove later.
-This is handy when you're using anonymous functions—otherwise you'd need to store a reference to unsubscribe.
+This is handy when you're using anonymous functions.
+Otherwise you'd need to store a reference to unsubscribe.

 ```jsx
 const observable = createObservable();